Military career of Ali: The Battle of Khaybar

 Ali beheading Nadr ibn al-Harith in the presence of Muhammad and his companions.

 The campaign of Khaybar was one of the greatest.
-The masses of Jews living in Khaybar were the strongest, the richest, and the best equipped for war of all the peoples of Arabia.
+The Jewish communities living in Khaybar were the strongest, the richest, and the best equipped for warfare among all the peoples of Arabia.
 Even though they were rich and lived in castles Muhammed and Ali still had respect for them in Khaybar.
-Imam Ali suffered from an eye illness and was not in battle-ready condition.
-Although he was ill, Muhammed called him and he came to his service.
+Ali suffered from an eye illness and was not in battle-ready condition.
+Although he was ill, Muhammad called him, and he answered his call.
 According to Islamic historians, Muhammed cured Ali's illness by rubbing his saliva on Ali's eyes.
 According to this tradition, Ali killed a Jewish chieftain (Marhab) with a sword-stroke, which split the helmet into two pieces, the head and the body of the victim.
 Having lost his shield, Ali is said to have lifted both of the doors of the fortress from its hinges, climbed into the moat and held them up to make a bridge whereby the attackers gained access to the redoubt.
 This Reality is one basis for the Muslim view, especially in Shi'a Islam, of Ali as the prototype of heroes.